dotnet/docs-maui/docs/migration/upgrade-assistant.md

 # Upgrade a Xamarin.Forms app to .NET MAUI with the .NET Upgrade Assistant

-The .NET Upgrade Assistant is tooling that helps you upgrade Xamarin.Forms projects to .NET Multi-platform App UI (.NET MAUI) by converting the solution's project file and by performing common code updates.
+The .NET Upgrade Assistant helps you upgrade Xamarin.Forms projects to .NET Multi-platform App UI (.NET MAUI) by converting the solution's project file and by performing common code updates.
 Specifically, the tool will:

 - Convert the Xamarin.Forms class library project, Xamarin.iOS project, and Xamarin.Android project to SDK-style projects.
 - Update the target framework in project files to net7.0-android and net7.0-ios, as required.